 It's also about integrating technologies and enabling our educators to become...

-It's about learning technology skills that will help empower and enable you to achieve the previous goals...
+And, yes, it's about learning technology skills that will help empower and enable you to achieve those previous goals...

 Video: This is how we learn...
 (1:05)